vercel/vercel/errors/no-open-port-found.md

 - For Node.js deployments, a call to [`Server#listen()`](https://nodejs.org/dist/latest/docs/api/http.html#http_server_listen) might be missing.
 - For Docker deployments, there might be a mismatch from what the `EXPOSE` directive specifies compared to what your application binds to.
+- Check npm run start script, in case it is not your server, change it to start it.